jasonbayton/11ty/_src/blog/2023/11/submit-better-tickets.md

 Has a system update taken a store, or region, offline?
 That'll be urgent, or critical, depending on the defined SLAs in place with the support team.

-Keep in mind, the high priority is not a substitute for poor time management, always aim to raise requests in due time when taking into consideration the SLAs offered by the support team.
+Keep in mind, the priority is not a substitute for poor time management, always aim to raise requests in due time when taking into consideration the SLAs offered by the support team.

 ## You probably don't need a call